bcgov/mobile-developer-guide/docs/distribution_methods.md

 ### Apple Custom App

 Use this distribution method for internal apps used only by employees.
-These apps are either made specifically for the Province of BC or are a SaaS solution.
+These apps are either made specifically for the Province of BC or are a SaaS solution not available on the public app store.
 The IP of purpose-built apps belongs to the Province of BC.
 The IP of SaaS apps belong to the developer.

 Custom Apps are licensed from [Apple Business Manager (ABM)](https://support.apple.com/en-ca/guide/apple-business-manager/welcome/web).
 OCIO Device Management manages ABM.
 They will assign the app to its MDM-Intune Tenancy and distribute it.